 Let’s be honest, we like things here and now.
 Waiting for 30, 20, 10 or even just 5 years can seem like a lifetime, so without an incentive why would you save into a pension?

 Well, first things first.
 The government wants you to save for your future, which means both workplace and personal pensions are tax-efficient.
-This basically means you won’t pay tax on any of the earnings or profits your pensions make.
+This means that as of the current tax year, you can pay up to £60,000 into these types of pensions without paying tax on any of the earnings or profits your money makes.
+This amount is called your 'annual allowance'.

 But how does free money sound?
 Good, right?
 In addition to the tax-free saving, the government also gives you tax relief on your pension contributions.
-So, if you pay £100 in, the government will add another £25 to your pension, making the total contribution worth £125.
-And this limit goes all the way up to £32,000 (or 100% of your annual earnings - whichever is higher).
+So, if you pay £100 in, the government will add another £25 to your pension, making the total contribution worth £125 (if you're a basic rate tax payer).

 Myth #7: You can’t have multiple pensions